|Policies > Academic Regulations > Student Records

 - Enrollment status (undergraduate or graduate, full-time or part-time)

-If a student does not want “directory information” regarding him or her to be released, the student must notify the Registrar’s Office, 102 E Cullen Building, Houston, TX 77204-2027 in writing or by completing the Request to Withhold Public Information form, during the first week of class to ensure that information is not released by the university or published in the Student Directory.
-Students may also make this request though myUH account at https://my.uh.edu.
+If a student does not want “directory information” regarding him or her to be released, the student must set FERPA/Directory restrictions in their myUH account or notify the Office of the University Registrar, 128 Welcome Center, Houston, TX 77204 in writing or by completing the Request to Withhold Public Information form, during the first week of class to ensure that information is not released by the university or published in the Student Directory.
 Students are responsible for requesting the release of their information once a request for withholding “directory information” has been placed on record.

 Disclosure of Education Records

-The University of Houston will not disclose information from a student’s education records without the written consent of the student, except in the following instances in which FERPA authorizes disclosure without prior student consent:
+The University of Houston will not disclose information from a student’s education records without the written consent of the student (PDF) except in the following instances in which FERPA authorizes disclosure without prior student consent:

 - To school officials who have a legitimate educational or administrative interest in the records.
 A school official is defined as a person employed by the University in an administrative, supervisory, academic, or support staff position (including the University’s police department and health care staff); a person or company with whom the University has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Regents; or a person assisting another school official in performing his or her official duties.
 A school official has a legitimate education interest if the official needs to review an education record in order to fulfill his or her professional responsibilities.